We have five factories and 19 years of experience in plant extracts

 6. Watermelon Varieties and Lycopene Levels

 Watermelons come in a variety of types, each with its own unique characteristics and nutritional content.
-The Lycopene levels in watermelon can vary depending on the variety, as well as other factors such as growing conditions and ripeness.
-Here, we will explore some of the most common watermelon varieties and their Lycopene content.
+The lycopene levels in watermelon can vary depending on the variety, as well as other factors such as growing conditions and ripeness.
+Here, we will explore some of the most common watermelon varieties and their lycopene content.

 6.1 Common Watermelon Varieties